Jorge-G-P/IHC_HE_GenAI/README.md

 ### 1.1.
 Motivation <a name="11_motivation"></a>

 Histopathological imaging plays a **crucial role** in medical diagnosis and research.
 It provides a detailed view of the biological tissues at a microscopic level, enabling the identification of diseases such as cancer.
 Two common staining techniques used in histopathology are **Immunohistochemistry (IHC)** and **Hematoxylin and Eosin (HE)** staining.

+ but it seems radiology images are not sufficient to have a precise diagnosing and detecting sub-type of cancer [4].
+Using of biopsy method is a reliable method to detect cancer by more confidence [3].
+The biopsy is a medical procedure involving extraction of sample cells or tissues for fixing a part of them in formalin and paraffin on a glass microscope slide which is achieved by surgery from a breast tissue.
+This sample will be stained by combination of hematoxylin and eosin (H&E).
+This staining standard has been used for more than a century and it is first routine in pathology clinics to diagnose cancers.
+If the experts need to know more information about exact type of cancer they will use different biomarker such as immunohistochemistry (IHC) images or the other specific biomarker such as in situ hybridization (ISH) [4].
+These complementary staining are usually used along with H&E to achieve more accurate diagnosis. ??[2]

 **IHC staining** is a special staining process used to detect specific antigens in tissues with the help of antibodies.
 It is particularly useful in the identification of abnormal cells such as those found in cancerous tumors.
 On the other hand, **HE staining** is the most widely used staining technique in medical diagnosis.
 It uses hematoxylin, which stains nuclei blue, and eosin, which stains the cytoplasm and extracellular matrix pink.
 This results in a high contrast image that allows pathologists to distinguish different tissue structures and cell types.